 The second day out I had two people stop and ask me for directions.

+My husband would love to buy a boat.
 He wants a huge motor to go really, really fast.

 This is what I picture.

+I could own a boat if it were a houseboat.
 A slow-moving boat with rooms for books and craft stuff and a garden.